ART PRACTICE & RESEARCH RESOURCES

 3.0 [DIGITAL ART, FILM, VIDEO & TECHNOLOGY]

-CRUMB Curatorial Resource for Upstart Media Bliss: curating, exhibiting, archiving or interpreting new media art (net.art, interactive installations, digital video etc.) Subscribe to the CRUMB web site list NEW-MEDIA-CURATING@JISCMAIL.AC.UK
+CRUMB The Curatorial Resource for Upstart Media Bliss curates, exhibits, archives or interprets new media art, net.art, interactive installations, digital video etc. Subscribe to the CRUMB web site list NEW-MEDIA-CURATING@JISCMAIL.AC.UK

 Curating Video Research project on the relationship between curating video and the politics of social and architectural space.

 Curatorial Resource for Artists’ Moving Image Includes resources and guides on research, project management, audience and interviews with media curators.

-Digicult is a cultural platform that examines the impact of digital technologies and sciences on the arts, design, culture and contemporary society.
+Digicult A cultural platform that examines the impact of digital technologies and sciences on the arts, design, culture and contemporary society.
 Subscribe or post to the newsletter.

 Electronic Arts Intermix A nonprofit agency and resource for the creation, exhibition, distribution and preservation of media art.
 The Catalogue is a searchable database with materials on the artists and works in the EAI video art collection.
 The Resource Guide addresses key issues relating to single-channel video, computer-based art and media art installations, including equipment and technical guidelines and interviews with media art experts etc.